gridsmartercities/python-serverless-template/README.md

 The source code is located in the src folder.
 All code shared by more than 1 lambda should be placed in files in that directory (or subfolders in that directory) following the Single Responsibility and Interface Segregation principles.

-Each lambda has its own folder inside src, which contains the lambda code itself and a dependencies (either yaml or json) file that indicates the internal (common code) and external (packages) dependencies the lambda needs.
+Each lambda has its own folder inside src, which contains the lambda code itself and an optional requirements.txt file with a list of external dependencies the lambda needs.

 ### Tests